LibrePCB/LibrePCB/dev/doxygen/pages/library.md

 corresponds to the element's [UUID].
 The element directories contain following files:

 - An identification file (e.g. `.librepcb-cmp`) used for @ref doc_versioning.
-- An XML file (e.g. `component.xml`) containing the actual library element (metadata, geometry, ...).
+- An S-Expression file (e.g. `component.lp`) containing the actual library element (metadata, geometry, ...).
 - Depending on the element type, there may be more files (e.g. 3D models for Packages).